The-AI-Alliance/microsite-template/GITHUB_PAGES.md

 Version: 1.0.1.
 Site last modified: Jun 5 2024 08:13 -0500.
 ```

+> [!TIP]
-> **TIP:** Verify this worked!
+> Verify this worked!
 You should see the new version information in three places:
 >
 > * `docs/config.yml`: `last_modified_timestamp` and `last_version`.
 > * `docs/index.markdown`: **Last Update** table row near the top, **Version History** near the bottom.